-- Application required (Students wishing to enroll in this class for the entire year must select ENYRBSS Journalism-Yearbook as a course request as well as ENYEASS Journalism-Yearbook.) - Grade Level: 10-12
+- Application required and must be submitted by the end of February (Students wishing to enroll in this class for the entire year must select ENYRBSS Journalism-Yearbook as a course request as well as ENYEASS Journalism-Yearbook.) - Grade Level: 10-12

 This elective course is open to sophomores, juniors, and seniors.
 Journalism/Yearbook focuses on layout design, copy writing and fitting, photography, and editing a high school yearbook.
 All members of the class will be members of the Appalachian staff, and the class will serve as a laboratory for the writing and production of the yearbook.
 The course will highlight news, feature, and headline writing.
 Students will also be responsible for advertising, selling, and distributing the yearbook.
 Additionally, students will be required to sell 8-10 sponsors per semester.
+Academic performance in previous English courses will be reviewed to ensure deadlines and writing quality expectations can be met.
+Course Materials: